 - 6.3.1 The size and scale of the building is generally similar to that approved in 2018.
-It is considered that the scale of the building, at three storeys in height, is acceptable and would not be out of character with the surrounding area, given the recently constructed four storey building to the south west of the Myford site, and to other recent approvals in the immediate area including the three storey care home on the adjacent Myford site.
-Subject to details of materials, which will be the subject of a condition, it is considered that the design, appearance and scale of the building is acceptable. - 6.3.2 The layout is also considered to be acceptable, subject to details of hard and soft landscaping which shall include boundary treatment, and satisfactorily demonstrates that cycle and bin storage can be accommodated within the site, alongside areas for parking and amenity areas.
+It is considered that the scale of the building, at three storeys in height, is acceptable and would not be out of character with the surrounding area, given the recently constructed four storey building to the south west of the Myford site (supermarket to ground floor and residential above), and to other recent approvals in the immediate area including the three storey care home on the adjacent Myford site.
+Subject to details of materials, which will be secured by condition, it is considered that the design, appearance and scale of the building is acceptable. - 6.3.2 The layout is also considered to be acceptable, subject to details of hard and soft landscaping which shall include boundary treatment, and satisfactorily demonstrates that cycle and bin storage can be accommodated within the site, alongside areas for parking and landscaped areas.